Balancing nursing shifts with family life

 By Gemma Raw

-"I told you I was working this evening."
-How many times have you had to say it?
-Many children are not great at listening to or remembering dates and times.
-Why not create a visual timetable or calendar showing your work commitments and display it somewhere it can be easily accessed by everyone in the family?
+Share your schedule: You could create a visual timetable or calendar showing your work commitments and display it somewhere it can be easily accessed by everyone in the family.

-When you're tired and stressed out, it's easy to become introverted and shut your family out.
+Talk about it: When you're tired and stressed out, it's easy to become introverted.
 Make the effort to discuss things openly, particularly how your kids feel about your work and how it affects them.
-It's positive for them to have an opportunity to express their feelings, rather than bottling things up, and it will do you good too.